CESNET/shibboleth-sp-access-control/doc/techreport.md

 In the following subsections, we present our solution to filter users based on `affiliation` attribute that have to match the regular expression `^employee@.+\.cz$`, i.e. only employees from Czech organizations are allowed.

 ### Shibboleth Configuration
-We have to set a prefix for metadata attributes in `shibboleth2.xml` file inside `<ApplicationDefaults>` element.
+We have to set a prefix for metadata attributes in `shibboleth2.xml` file inside `&lt;ApplicationDefaults&gt;` element.
 Setting this option will prefix attributes extracted from metadata with that value and enable applications to differentiate between attributes about the user and attributes about the user's identity provider [NativeSPApplication][].

 To set the prefix to `md_` (“md” stands for metadata) value, edit `shibboleth2.xml` appropriately: